-I wish I could travel back in time and chat to the me that thought being healthy and fit reflected a number on the scale.
+I wish that I could travel back in time and chat to the me that thought being healthy and fit reflected a number on the scale.
 A me that was afraid to put full fat cream in my coffee.
-Or a me that wouldn’t dare miss a workout for fear that I would automatically gain 10lbs.
+And a me that wouldn’t dare miss a workout for fear that I would gain 10 lbs.
 Oh, how far I have come!

-I, as are you, am on a never ending journey to be the healthiest version of myself.
-Finding the delicate balance of kicking my ass but also remembering that some days need a little yoga and restoration.
+I, as are you, am on a never ending journey to the healthiest version of myself.
+Finding the delicate balance between kicking my ass but also honoring the days when I need yoga and restoration.
 Eating clean, healthy foods but also enjoying a cold one and burger.

 Here are some of my top nutrition and wellness tips that have helped me along the way.
 My hopes are that they will save you a little time and effort.

 1. Apple Cider Vinegar.
-ACV has SO many health benefits that it is pretty much a miracle food.
-Even my great grandmother used it for its medicinal properties.
-I use it mainly because of its digestive purposes.
-It helps stimulate the good bacteria in your gut to breakdown protein.
+ACV has SO many health benefits.
+It is pretty much a miracle food.
+Even my great grandmother used it for its medicinal properties!
+I use it mainly for its digestive properties.
+It helps stimulate the good bacteria in your gut to breakdown proteins.
 It is a fermented food which gives it many of the same benefits as consuming a probiotic.
-One thing that I noticed immediately from consuming ACV was less bloating and better digestion.
-I didn’t feel my food was sitting in my stomach after a big meal rather it moved out of my body the way that it is supposed to. (also less belly fat!)
+One thing that immediately changed my health from consuming ACV is I am less bloated and my digestion has improved.
+Food doesn't sit in my stomach after a big meal but rather moves out of my body the way that it is supposed to.

 How to use it?
 Take 1 tbsp upon waking and 1 tbsp before bed.
 I usually take a big swig of the bottle instead of measuring it out.
 If you can’t stand the taste then mix it with warm water.